What is Syntax? Syntax in English

 Examples:

-Incorrect: She loves to read mysteries and her favorite author is Agatha Christie.
+Incorrect: She loves to read mysteries, and her favourite author is Agatha Christie.

 Correct: She loves to read mysteries.
-Her favorite author is Agatha Christie.”
+Her favourite author is Agatha Christie.”

 Incorrect: He studied hard for the exam but still didn’t do well.